Buying Plywood — Avoid Costly Mistakes | SplicePly

 Example

-Using commercial plywood in high-moisture areas such as kitchens or bathrooms may result in swelling and delamination.
+Using commercial plywood in moisture-prone areas such as kitchens or bathrooms can lead to swelling, warping, and delamination.

-For moisture-prone areas, waterproof or marine-grade plywood is usually a better choice.
+For wet or humid environments, marine-grade or waterproof plywood is generally a better choice.

-Moisture is one of the biggest causes of plywood damage.
+Moisture is one of the leading causes of plywood damage.

 • Surface bubbling